codechangers/godzilla/src/resources/tutorials/examples/zombieGame3c.md

-# 3. Add a Health Bar
+# Added Player Health Bars
- (Step 3/3)

-After completing the steps below, you should see your new background in the game!
+After completing the steps below, players in your game should have health bars that are depleted by touching zombies!

 {% include blocks/stop.md %}